We reopened our gates on Monday 12th April and we’re so excited to welcome you all back.

 Are you running school workshops in the zoo?

-Our workshop programme will restart from the 19th April 2021.
+Our workshop programme restarted on the 19th April 2021.
 Our workshop programme has been reviewed and adapted to follow the latest government advice.
-If you have any questions about our workshops, please get in touch with the team firstname.lastname@example.org.
+If you have any questions about our workshops, please get in touch with the team email@example.com.

 Are you running workshops in schools?

-Our outreach programme will restart from the 19th April 2021.
+Our outreach programme restarted on the 19th April 2021.
 Our outreach programme has been reviewed and adapted to follow the latest government advice.
-If you have any questions about our workshops, please get in touch with the team email@example.com
+If you have any questions about our workshops, please get in touch with the team firstname.lastname@example.org

 What hand sanitiser do you provide?